 - Other revenue streams.

 Outcomes of stress testing will vary between lenders.
-For example, one might be happy to extend lending against your portfolio provided four of five properties generate sufficient rental cover to keep up the mortgage payments, but one doesn't.
+For example, one might be happy to extend lending against your portfolio provided four of five properties generate sufficient rental cover to keep up the buy-to-let portfolio mortgage payments, but one doesn't.

 It is therefore always ideal to work with an experienced broker such as Revolution Finance Brokers.

-We consult with you before any lending applications are made to understand your circumstances, your portfolio, and your borrowing requirements.
+We consult with you before any buy-to-let portfolio mortgage lending applications are made to understand your circumstances, your portfolio, and your borrowing requirements.
 Then we get to work analysing the market for the most competitive deals, and the lenders we know are most likely to be able to approve the lending you need.

-Give us a call on 0330 304 3040 or send the team a message at email@example.com.
+Give us a call on 0330 304 3040 or send the team a message at [email protected].